superp0tat0/Shopify_Challenge/README.md

 Link: https://superp0tat0.shinyapps.io/shopify_shiny/

-**The above link only has 25 hours usage as I use free account.
+**The above link only has 25 hours usage.
 But this repo was up to date so feel free to build the app locally.**

 ![demo_shiny](https://raw.githubusercontent.com/superp0tat0/superp0tat0.github.io/master/files_posts/project_shiny.png)